 6) Add Google Analytics

+This is one of the most essential WordPress settings that we need to work once our blog is ready.
 Google Analytics (GA) is a very powerful but completely free service provided by Google.
 Once we install google analytics on our blog we can get a detailed view of our visitor number and behavior.
-This includes the details like age, gender, device, interest and geographic location of our audience.
+This includes the details like age, gender, device, interest, and geographic location of our audience.
 All of this information can give us detailed insight into our content creation and marketing strategies.
 Here is a detailed guide on how to install and configure GA on our WordPress blog.